 Here’s the volcanic crater at the summit of Mount Eden with the Sky Tower in the distance, the view was worth the climb for sure!
 It only takes around 30 minutes, but in humid weather it felt rather sticky.
 I walked from my host’s home to reach Mount Eden, but there are regular buses, and even tours if you wish, to take you there.
 Of course, walking up is free to do, and with the low costs of public transport getting around the city is extremely easy.

-On my fourth day I enjoyed exploring Auckland’s cultural side, heading to Auckland Art Gallery to see many interesting works by both New Zealanders and Europeans, a stroll through Albert Park, and then up around Auckland Domain to the museum, cenotaph and various beautiful walks around ponds, gardens and many statues and fountains.
+To finish up my 4 days in Auckland I enjoyed exploring the city’s cultural side, heading to Auckland Art Gallery to see many interesting works by both New Zealanders and Europeans, a stroll through Albert Park, and then up around Auckland Domain to the museum, cenotaph and various beautiful walks around ponds, gardens and many statues and fountains.

 Auckland Art Gallery was understated yet packed with great works.
 I was especially interested in a compact selection of paintings depicting Maori tribesmen, focussing on their intricate facial tattoos and their meaning.
 It provided a fascinating insight into a history and culture I knew nothing about, but was eager to learn more.
 Entry to the art gallery is free, and is well worth a visit on poor weather days or when you’re looking for something cultural.
 Being so centrally located makes it a great morning activity from nearby accommodation in the CBD.